 FOR THE SENSE OF TOUCH

 Tactile learning is important for little hands as they get to grips with the world around them.
-At around three months, they'll start to grab for objects, so this is an ideal time to introduce touchy-feely toys.
+At around three months, they'll start to grab for objects, so this is an ideal time to introduce touchy-feely rattles and squeakers.
 The Sensory Clutch Ball by Wee Gallery is one of our best sellers and is great for this stage.
 With a black and white design, contemporary patterns and a soft sculpted form, it’s perfect for some tactile play time.
-Once they've mastered grasping, the word of toys opens up.
-This Sensory Rattle by Done By Deer has different textures and sounds to engage their senses and is just the right size for little mitts to grip confidently.
+Once they've mastered grasping, the word of toys really begins to open up.
+This Sensory Bumble Bee Rattle by Meri Meri has the sweetest crochet wings, stitched features and a wooden grip ring, plus it makes a gentle noise that will stimulate but won't startle them.

 FOR THE SENSE OF HEARING